 Here’s everything you need to know about these tax-free savings accounts.

-Introduced in 1999 to encourage people to save, an Individual Savings Account – ISA for short – works in much of the same way as an ordinary savings account, except you do not pay tax on the interest you earn.
+Introduced in 1999 to encourage people to save, an Individual Savings Account – ISA for short – works in a similar way to an ordinary savings account, except you do not pay tax on the interest you earn.

-There are four core ISA types – Cash ISA, Stocks & Shares ISA, Innovative Finance ISA and a Lifetime ISA.
-Newbury Building Society only offers a Cash ISA.
+There are four core ISA types – Cash ISA, Stocks and Shares ISA, Innovative Finance ISA and a Lifetime ISA.
+Newbury Building Society currently offers a Cash ISA.

 What are the limits and allowances of a Cash ISA?

-Once the new tax year kicks in, you will get a new allowance.
-However, your unused allowance from the previous tax year will not roll over – so if you don’t use it, you lose it.
+Once the new tax year kicks in, you get a brand new allowance, which for 2022/23 is £20,000.
+However, your unused allowance from the previous tax year will not roll over – so if you don’t use it, you lose it!

 What type of Cash ISAs are there?

 There are three principle types of Cash ISAs: